Eleton/mandelbrot-benchmarks/README.md

    Written in Node.js, using a iterative algorithm.
 3. Elixir Single.
 Written in Elixir, without any concurrent calculations.
 4. Elixir Multi.
 Written in Elixir, with concurrent calculations.
+5. Rust.
+Written in Rust.

 ## How to run?

-Assuming Node and Elixir are installed, run:
+Assuming Node, Elixir and Rust are installed, run:

 ```
 bash run.sh